Meet the Calgary Zoo's Green Team

 To coordinate the efforts for Green Team, we created a Green Team Council which launched in 2015 with the mandate to celebrate the current green and sustainable practices, champion new initiatives and move the zoo in a positive direction for sustainable operations.

-In 2016, we are working hard to reduce the amount of waste that ends up in landfills.
-Our intent is to increase recycling and compost rates, which translates into measurable benefits including waste reduction, energy savings and natural resource conservation.
+In 2016, we worked hard to reduce the amount of waste that ends up in landfills.
+Our long-term goal is to increase recycling and compost rates, which translates into measurable benefits including waste reduction, energy savings and natural resource conservation.
+In one year since launching the three-stream bins, the zoo is pleased to report that it has reduced its waste by 50%.
+That's the weight of 87 giraffes!

 You’ll be hearing more from the Calgary Zoo’s Green Team on social media, our website and from our staff members as we focus on building an engaging conservation and sustainable culture internally, and continue to educate our zoo community on our existing green initiatives!